NC3-LU/cases_web/_knowhow/glossary/Password.markdown

 If your password needs to be a specific length, create it using the first letters of each word in a sentence.
 This means that in the example given above, a 9-character password would be:  ```.:tcotr:.```

-## Dedicated passwords
+## Dedicated Passwords
 Each password must only be used for a specific access.
 Use separate passwords for different logins or, in the event of theft (by [phishing]({% link _knowhow/glossary/Phishing.markdown %}) or shoulder surfing), the cybercriminal will have access to several online services.

 The more regularly you use your passwords, the easier it will be to remember them.
-So we recommend you don’t let your browser remember them for you.
+We recommend not to let your browser remember them for you.
 For infrequently used services, you can always save your passwords in encrypted files created with a program such as *[keepass](https://keepass.info)*, for example.

-## Change passwords regularly
+## Change Passwords Regularly
 Changing your passwords regularly is good practice.
-It’s up to you how often you change them.
-We think it’s a good idea to allocate one day each year or every two years to changing all your passwords.
+It is up to you how often you change them.
+It is a good idea to allocate one day each year or every two years to change all your passwords.

-Of course, you should also change them immediately if you think they’ve been compromised or someone else has guessed them.
+Of course, you should also change them immediately if you think they have been compromised or someone else has guessed them.

-## Personal use
+## Personal Use
 Password access is attributed to a single user.
 A password should not be shared by several people and you should never disclose it to anyone, regardless of the circumstances.

-Don’t forget that trustworthy organisations will never ask you for your password.
+Do not forget that trustworthy organisations will never ask you for your password.

-## Exchanging passwords
+## Exchanging Passwords
 Passwords are used to [authenticate]({% link _knowhow/glossary/Authentication.markdown %}) an individual and grant them access to specific resources.
 For this reason, it is inadvisable to exchange passwords with colleagues.
-If, for organisational reasons (special software installed on a single device), it is necessary to give the password to a specific person during a prolonged absence (holidays, illness), we recommend you proceed in the following way:
+If for organisational reasons (special software installed on a single device), it is necessary to give the password to a specific person during a prolonged absence (holidays, illness), we recommend you proceed in the following way:

 1. the password is written on a piece of paper, sealed in a signed envelope and given to the manager.
 2. if an authorised person needs access to the password, the opening of the envelope containing it is documented on paper, noting the name of the person who reads the password, along with the date and time.